 You have picked a site that you want to join and have seen that it has a £10 free bet offer on sign up.
 Firstly, you need to see whether it has a promo code attached to it.
 If it does, make sure that you copy it exactly.

 You will then need to register with the betting site, adding your promo code if necessary.
 When this is done, you will need to make your qualifying deposit as per the T&Cs attached.
-As soon as your deposit is made, you will have your free bet credited to your account.
+As soon as your deposit is made, your free bet will be credited to your account.

-Afterwards, you can use the free bet, as stated in the small print.
+Afterwards, as stated in the small print, you can use the free bet.
 However, you will need to see what markets you can use the free bet on.
-There will likely be a minimum odds requirement attached, as well as certain markets excluded.
+There will likely be a minimum odds requirement attached and certain markets excluded.
 Once you have found a qualifying bet to make, you can then use your free bet, sit back and wait for the result to come in.

 Claiming Your £10 Free Bet and Winnings